lowcam/PHAT-Dart-CLI/README.md

 and 512).
 Also, the output numbering system will be selectable between hexadecimal, base64, and base58.
 Also, the number of digits in the ouput will be selectable in case a site can only have a certain number of digits in a password.
-The last step will be for the output to be copied to the clipboard so if can be pasted into the program or site.
+There is no copy as there wasn't a good way to get DART to copy text to clipboard from the CLI.

 (C) 2020 Lorne Cammack, USA
 Released under GNU Public License (GPL)